-In the Badger Pass parking lot you can rent snowshoes if you don’t have them for around 25 bucks a day.
-From there you proceed up the parking lot to the start of the cross-country ski area and the snow.
-This is where you will need to put your snowshoes on, the snow was pretty packed here so we didn’t really need them to much until the second junction.
+In the Badger Pass parking lot, you can rent snowshoes if you don’t have them for around 25 bucks a day (as of 2015).
+From there, you proceed up the parking lot to the start of the cross-country ski area.
+This is where you will probably need to put your snowshoes on.
+For us, the snow was pretty packed here, so we didn’t need them too much until the second junction.

-This is a nice way to get used to the snowshoes before you actually go out in the real snow.
-This path is about a mile and a half long and when you see the bathroom on your right then you will take a path off to the left and toward Dewey Point.
+This is an excellent way to get used to the snowshoes before you go out in the real snow.
+This path is about a mile and a half long, and when you see the bathroom on your right, then you will take a trail off to the left toward Dewey Point.

-If you are going right after a snowfall I imagine this would be a really hard place to navigate as you would not be able to see any footprints, but luckily when we went there was a lot of snowshoe traffic on the road so there was a clear path to follow.
+If you are going right after a snowfall, I imagine this would be a tough place to navigate as you would not be able to see any footprints, but luckily when we went, there was a lot of snowshoe traffic on the road, so there was a clear path to follow.

-If you go on your own make sure to look for the yellow signs on the trees, this is a perfect way to see where you are as they mark the path and it helped me know I was going the right way many times on this trail.
+If you go on your own, make sure to look for the yellow signs on the trees.
+This is a perfect way to see where you are as they mark the path, and it helped me know I was going the right direction many times on this trail.

-When we were hiking the snow depth was around 3 and a half feet, I measured it with my hiking stick; however, walking on the snow was really easy with the snowshoes and all of my group of seven had no problem doing it.
-When you rent snowshoes they give you a waterproof map as well that can help and that I highly recommend.
+When we were hiking, the snow depth was around three and a half feet (I measured it with my hiking stick); however, walking on the snow was easy with the snowshoes, and all of my group of seven had no problem doing it.
+When you rent snowshoes, they give you a waterproof map as well that can help and that I highly recommend.

-To say this hike was beautiful would be a serve understatement, it was amazing to see the untouched snow and I don’t know if I have ever seen snow like this in my life.
-So much of it was untouched, so for me it was completely amazing.
+To say this hike was beautiful would be a serve understatement, it was amazing to see the snow, and I don’t know if I have ever seen snow like this in my life.
+So much of it was untouched, so for me, it was utterly amazing.
 Here are some of my favorite pictures from the adventure.

-When we finally made it to Dewey Point my group was pretty tired, but upon seeing the view it is hard not to feel the sense of achievement and no one would say the hike was not worth it.
+When we finally made it to Dewey Point, my group was pretty tired, but upon seeing the view, it is hard not to feel the sense of achievement, and no one said the hike was not worth it.

 The view from Dewey Point looks over the vast Yosemite Valley and allows you to see all the way to Half Dome and Clouds Rest.
-It really is amazing and I could not have picked a better day, there wasn’t a cloud in the sky.
+It is impressive, and I could not have picked a better day, there wasn’t a cloud in the sky.

 We sat in awe and ate our lunches before starting the long 3.5 miles of snowshoeing back.
 You can see how deep the snow was in the below picture.

-I would say there is about 700 feet of elevation gain, so while not a super hard hike it is also not easy.
-If you are in decent shape you should be fine though.
-Also make sure to take the first bus up to Badger Pass as at the rate we went, we only made it back about an hour earlier then the 4 o’clock bus (the last one that brings you back to the valley).
+I would say there is about 700 feet of elevation gain, so while not a super hard hike, it is also not easy.
+If you are in decent shape, you should be fine though.
+Also, make sure to take the first bus up to Badger Pass in the morning, we only made it back about an hour earlier than the 4 o’clock bus (the last one that brings you back to the valley).